Leonard Cheshire Disability

 Leonard Cheshire is a major health and welfare charity working in the United Kingdom and running development projects around the world.
 It was founded in 1948 by Royal Air Force officer Group Captain Leonard Cheshire VC.

 Leonard Cheshire's aims are to support disabled people to live, learn and work as independently as they choose - whatever their ability.
-The charity supports disabled people through local care services including residential homes, supported living, domiciliary support, day services, activity centres, respite care, transition services, and employment and skills support.
+The charity provide specialist support to disabled people including those who have extremely complex care needs.
+It runs residential, nursing and supportive living services as well as offering employment programmes for young disabled people.
 It also runs political campaigns on issues affecting disabled people.

 In 2013–14 it had income of over £162 million, placing it in the top 40 of UK charities.
 Around 90% of this income came from government grants, and around £18 million in donations (2013/14).

 History

 The charity was originally known as The Cheshire Foundation Homes for the Sick, and in 1976 became the Leonard Cheshire Foundation.
 In 2007 it rebranded to Leonard Cheshire Disability and in 2018 its brand and logotype were simplified to Leonard Cheshire.

 Group Captain Leonard Cheshire started the charity in 1948 when he took a dying man, who had nowhere else to go, into his own home: a country house called Le Court, near Liss in Hampshire.
 By the summer of 1949, Le Court had 24 residents with complex needs, illnesses and impairments, living under the 'self-help' philosophy encouraged by Cheshire.
 As awareness of Leonard's work spread he started to receive referrals from the NHS, and local communities rallied to his cause, building homes for disabled people living in their own local area.
 By 1955 there were six Cheshire homes in Britain.
 The first overseas Cheshire Home was established in Mumbai, India the same year.

 During the 1960s, this pattern expanded rapidly across the UK.
 People were inspired by Group Captain Cheshire's example; The Duke of Edinburgh described the work 'as one of the greatest acts of humanity in our time'.
-Each of these "Cheshire Homes", as they came to be called, were similarly set up: local communities came forward, assembled a group of volunteers, found whatever suitable accommodation they could, set up administrative committees and began raising funds for development.
-This gave each Cheshire Home a local structure closely knit to the community they were serving, while being affiliated with an international organization.
+Each of these "Cheshire Homes", as they came to be called, were similarly set up: local communities came forward, assembled a group of volunteers, found whatever suitable accommodation they could set up administrative committees and began raising funds for development.
+This gave each Cheshire Home a local structure closely knit to the community they were serving while being affiliated with an international organization.
 The founder and his small secretariat in London helped the committees with their endeavours, including arranging well-publicised openings, all the more attractive to the public for Group Captain Cheshire's attendance.